pykaldi/pykaldi/README.md

 Automatic speech recognition (ASR) in Python is undoubtedly the "killer app" for PyKaldi, so we will go over a few ASR scenarios to get a feel for PyKaldi API.

-Following resources might come in handy if you would like to learn more:
+Following resources might come in handy if you would like to dive deeper:

 * [Kaldi Docs]: Read these to learn more about Kaldi.
 * [PyKaldi Docs]: Consult these to learn more about the PyKaldi API.